214,900+

 Read our investor guideLuxury & High-Net-Worth Agents

-These are the qualities that separate a truly excellent broker from the thousands of mediocre ones in the market.
+These are the signals that separate a truly excellent broker from the thousands of mediocre ones in the market.

 Valid RERA Registration

 Every legitimate broker in Dubai must be registered with the Real Estate Regulatory Agency (RERA).
-Ask for their BRN (Broker Registration Number) and verify it on the Dubai REST app or DLD website.
-No registration?
-Walk away immediately.
+Ask for their BRN and verify it on the Dubai REST app or DLD website.

 Area Specialization